Frequently Asked Questions about Accessibility

 NYU social media pages should use accessible content.
-Read about how to making social media accessible.
+Read about how to make social media accessible.

 Read more about evaluating website accessibility.

-If you are aware that a student is registered with the Moses Center for Students with Disabilities, then feel free to contact the Moses Center for consultation.
+If you are aware that a student is registered with the Moses Center for Student Accessibility, then feel free to contact the Moses Center for consultation.

 It is best practice and supports NYU’s goals to ensure that all digital content is accessible before an accommodation request is made:

 Yes.
 We strongly recommend you use resources that are accessible to all students.
-Consult with the Moses Center for Students with Disabilities if you have questions regarding the accessibility of any class resources you intend to use in class.
+Consult with the Moses Center for Student Accessibility if you have questions regarding the accessibility of any class resources you intend to use in class.

 If you contract with a firm to bring your website into compliance or create a new website, see our Procedures and Procurement guidelines for procurement process, RFI/RFP language, and contract language to ensure that any work the vendor does is compliant with NYU standards.